petros94/smart-home-websockets/README.md

 Then you can monitor the device-client / device-management service logs to see the transmitted messages

 ## Contact details
-Feel free to contact us for any questions or suggestions at: kmandalas@gmail.com, petros_94@icloud.com
+Feel free to contact us for any questions or suggestions at: kmandalas@gmail.com or submit a github issue.